By Kevin Burke, LSW and Theresa Burke, Ph.D.

 The feast reminds us of the mysterious and intimate relationship of Mary with her developing son from the moment of his conception.

-Of course she may be struggling with the circumstances of the pregnancy, and feeling pressure from others to abort.
-But on an emotional and physiological level, a woman has to sever an intimate communion between mother and developing child when that relationship and pregnancy is terminated.
+Of course she may be struggling with the circumstances of the pregnancy, and feeling great pressure from others to abort.
+But on an emotional and physiological level, a woman has to sever an intimate physical and emotional communion between mother and developing child when that relationship and pregnancy is terminated.

-The often unacknowledged shame, guilt and loss are connected to the violation of something deep within her identity and an intuitive sense that an intimate relationship has been severed.
+The feelings of shame, guilt and loss that often follow abortion are connected to the violation of something deep within a mother’s identity, and an intuitive sense that an intimate relationship has been severed.
 (Fathers can experience a similar grief of failing to protect the mother and baby entrusted to their care.)

 Even when there is a sense of relief after the procedure painful feelings can surface later in life:

 “The biggest impact abortion has had on me is that every time I look at my children I have now, I think about that little face I never saw and the child I have never known.” — Aimee